myriadbytes/engine3d/readme.md

 without dependencies to manage : the build script even generates a `compile_commands.json` file, so you get complete LSP functionality in your favorite
 `clangd`-compatible editor !

-Running the `build.py` file should just work, provided you have `clang.exe` on your PATH and the most recent version of the Windows 11 SDK (>= 10.0.26100), due to the GameInput dependency.
+Running the `build.py` file should just work, provided you have:
+- `clang.exe` on your PATH.
+- The most recent version of the Windows 11 SDK (>= 10.0.26100), due to the GameInput dependency.
+- A Vulkan SDK installation.

 You can then run `build/win32_game.exe`.